Estimating Shapley Effects in Big-Data Emulation and Regression Settings using Bayesian Additive Regression Trees: Introduction

-To the best of our knowledge, this article is the first to provide an estimator of a function's \textit{Shapley effects} that is computationally tractable for a relatively large number of inputs and function evaluations, as well as provide theoretical guarantees of consistency in the context of nonparametric regression where the function is observed with noise.
-The computation of our estimators relies on a particular feature of BART, namely that the sum-of-trees model assumption implies every realization of a BART random function is piecewise constant. \cite{horiguchi2021assessing} leverages this feature to establish closed-form expressions for Sobol\'{} index estimates computed using a fitted BART model (such estimates will be denoted as ``BART-based Sobol\'{} indices'' for the rest of this article) that are easy to compute after the BART model is fit.
-Section~\ref{sec:prelim} will show these closed-form expressions can be used to compute BART-based Shapley effects, but because the number of expressions to compute increases dramatically, Section~\ref{sec:computation} discusses computationally friendly approximations.
+To our knowledge, this article is the first to provide an estimator of a function's \textit{Shapley effects} that is computationally tractable for a relatively large number of inputs and function evaluations, as well as provide theoretical guarantees of consistency in the context of nonparametric regression where the function is observed with noise.
+BART approximates a function by a piecewise-constant function whose exact Sobol\'{} indices are provided by \cite{horiguchi2021assessing} and can be easily computed (we will refer to these as ``BART-based Sobol\'{} indices'' for the rest of this article).
+Section~\ref{sec:prelim} will show these closed-form expressions can also be used to compute BART-based Shapley effects, but because the number of expressions to compute increases dramatically, Section~\ref{sec:computation} discusses computationally friendly approximations.
 On the other hand, our contraction-rate results rely heavily on recent BART theory from \cite{jeong2023art}, who introduce the large class of sparse piecewise heterogeneous anisotropic Hölder functions and show that over this function class, the contraction rate for Bayesian forests is optimal up to a logarithmic factor.

 This article is organized as follows.
-Section~\ref{sec:prelim} reviews BART, piecewise heterogeneous anisotropic functions, Sobol\'{} indices, and Shapley effects.
-Section~\ref{sec:mainresults} provides posterior contraction for BART-based Sobol\'{} indices and Shapley effects.
-Section~\ref{sec:computation} discusses computation of BART-based Shapley effects.
-Section~\ref{sec:numerical} showcases their performance on numerical examples, including a data from the En-Roads climate simulator (analogous discussion for BART-based Sobol\'{} indices can be found in \cite{horiguchi2021assessing}).
+Section~\ref{sec:prelim} reviews BART, Sobol\'{} indices, and Shapley effects.
+Section~\ref{sec:computation} provides our main theoretical posterior contraction results and discusses the computation of BART-based Shapley effects.
+Section~\ref{sec:numerical} showcases their performance on numerical examples, including data from the En-Roads climate simulator (analogous discussion for BART-based Sobol\'{} indices can be found in \cite{horiguchi2021assessing}).
 Section~\ref{sec:discussion} provides discussion on future work.
-Proofs of results are included as Supplementary Material.
+Our results on posterior contraction for BART-based Sobol\'{} indices and Shapley effects, as well as proofs of these results, are included as Supplementary Material.